Welcome

 Effect: Lena don’t study on Monday .

-Sentence: Lena don’t study on Monday was caused by the missed school on Monday.
+Sentence: Lena don’t study on Monday was caused by the missed school on

-5. Cause: David signed up for French classes.
+Cause: David signed up for

 Effect: David study French classes.
 David speaks French very well.